Advisory Board

 Jalila earned her Bachelor’s in Art at Fontys Hogescholen in 2009, graduated in Three-dimensional artwork, autonomous; Educational research and development; Art review, Art and cultural history.
 She studied Bioart (Honors) at Universiteit Leiden from 2008 to 2010, and is currently completing her Master’s in Art at Alliantie Kunsten Fontys Zuyd.

-In 2011 she was a recipient of the Designers & Artists 4 Genomics Award.
+In 2010 she was a recipient of the Designers & Artists 4 Genomics Award and recieved an Honorary Mention in the Category of Hybrid Art of the Prix Ars Electronica 2012.

 Read Artist uses spider-goat silk to make “bulletproof skin”.
 Read her blog.
 Visit her Facebook page.
-Read her Google+ profile and her LinkedIn profile.
+Read her LinkedIn profile.